zexpe/weather/README.md

-*Updated: Tuesday 6th September 12:30*
+*Updated: Tuesday 6th September 13:30*

 **Glasgow**

-* 13h: :umbrella: Rainy
 * 14h: :cloud: Cloudy [:umbrella: as of 10h]
 * 15h: :umbrella: Rainy [:cloud: as of 11h]
 * 16h: :umbrella: Rainy [:cloud: as of 10h]